basho/basho_docs/source/languages/en/riakcs/tutorials/fast-track/Building-a-Local-Test-Environment.md

 #### First, install Riak

-The below links provide platform-specific instructions for installing Riak.
+The following links provide platform-specific instructions for installing Riak.

 **Do not attempt to configure or start Riak until step 3 in this document.**